sisl/AdaptiveStressTestingToolbox/docs/source/tutorial.rst

 ******************
 .. _tutorial-introduction:

-*This tutorial is up-to-date for version 2019.6.1.RC1*
+*This tutorial is up-to-date for version 2020.09.01.dev1*

 1 Introduction
 ===============

 This tutorial is intended for readers to learn how to use this package with their own simulator.
 Familiarity with the underlying theory is recommended, but is not strictly necessary for use.
-Please install package before proceeding.
+Please install the package before proceeding.

 .. _tutorial-about-ast:

 1.1 About AST
 -----------------
 Adaptive Stress Testing is a way of finding flaws in an autonomous agent.
 For any non-trivial problem, searching the space of a stochastic simulation is intractable, and grid searches do not perform well.
 By modeling the search as a Markov decision process (MDP), we can use reinforcement learning to find the most probable failure.
 AST treats the simulator as a black box, and only needs access in a few specific ways.
 To interface a simulator to the AST packages, a few things will be needed:

 * A **Simulator** wrapper that exposes the simulation software to this package.
 See :ref:`tutorial-simulation_options` for details on closed-loop vs. open-loop Simulators
 * A **Reward** function dictates the optimization goals of the algorithm.